 - At the conceptual, logical, and physical levels, Data Modeling Tools simplify and accelerate the database design process.

 In this article, you learned about various aspects of Data Modeling.
-You explored the key benefits of Data Modeling Tools, learned differences between conceptual, logical, and physical data models.
+You explored the key benefits of Data Modeling Tools, and learned the differences between conceptual, logical, and physical data models.
 In addition, you also understood the key factors that help in selecting the right Data Modeling Tool.
-At the end of this article, you unraveled the most powerful Data Modeling Tools in the market.

 Want to take Hevo for a spin?